 Lindsey A. Perry, CPA, CFE Auditor General

 Auditors' report date

 OR

-, except for our report on the supplementary information-schedule of expenditures of federal awards for which the date is (Insert auditors' report dates.)
-11
+, except for our report on the supplementa expenditures of federal awards for which the date is

-Illustrative auditors' reports, other than the preceding unmodified opinions on basic financial statements, are included in the AICPA Audit Guide, Government Auditing Standards and Single Audits, Chapter 4 and the AICPA Audit and Accounting Guide, State and Local Governments, Chapter 16, Appendix A.
+Illustrative auditors' reports, other than the preceding unmodistatements, are included in the AICPA Audit Guide, Governme Audits, Chapter 4, Appendix, and the AICPA Audit and Account Governments, Chapter 17, Appendix A. ent Auditing Standards and Single